apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### January 10th, 2019: Apache Jackrabbit 2.10.9 released
+Apache Jackrabbit 2.10.9 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
+See the [downloads](downloads.html#v2.10) page for more details.

 #### December 20th, 2018: Apache Jackrabbit Oak 1.8.10 released
 Jackrabbit Oak 1.8.10 is a patch release that contains fixes and improvements over the previous 1.8.x release.
 See the